 5 Signs You Met The Right Person At The Wrong Time, According To A Love Expert

 Many people have an idea of what their life will look like when they're ready to settle down, whether it's achieving a specific level of success in their career or being "this many" years old.
+But there is no right place or right time when it comes to love.
+Everybody follows their heart on a different timeline and trajectory, and whenever you feel a true connection is the best time for you.
 IMHO, finding someone you have chemistry and a connection with is challenging enough, so I asked April Masini, relationship advice expert, what to do when you actually find that special someone but the timing is off.
 Read below for her tips on identifying this issue in your relationship and how to handle it.

 Why would you like someone who's not right for you?
 One reason: chemistry.
 Ah, that intangible force that makes the very air around you and your honey sparkle.
 (At least that's how I envision chemistry, so go with it.)
 Masini explains, "Having chemistry with someone is very different from having long-term relationship compatibility with them.
 In fact, you can have great chemistry with someone who’s not right for you for a dozen different reasons."
 If you're thoroughly hypnotized, you might overlook certain issues — like they just got out of a serious relationship, or they're about to move across the country.
 So, feel free to blame the flameout of this fire (and my imperfect GPA) on chemistry.